deathworlders/online/content/books/deathworlders/chapter-74-ride-to-hell.md

 “‘Kay.
 So the tail-pull here is, somehow, findin’ a way to sneak in,” Fiin duck-nodded.

 “Exactly.
 An’ all that salvage traffic is our best bet.
 They’re cartin’ a *lot* o’ salvaged material off Hell every day, and cartin’ a lot o’ supplies an’ equipment *onto* Hell goin’ the other way.
-Each such shipment is a weak point.””
+Each such shipment is a weak point.”

  “So...stick a beacon on ‘em?
 Somethin’ like that?
 How wouldn’t they notice?”